Table of Contents

 Tax season.
-It is one of the most stressful seasons for every individual and organisation.
+It is one of the most stressful seasons for every individual and organization.
+It's the time when you have to spend your days examining the Income Tax slabs in India to find ways to reduce your tax burden.

 It's the time when you have to spend your days examining the tax slabs in India to find ways to reduce your tax burden.